First Steps 4K: Information for Preschool Providers

 Aiken, Abbeville, Allendale, Anderson 2, Anderson 3, Anderson 5, Bamberg 1, Bamberg 2, Barnwell 19, Barnwell 29, Barnwell 45, Berkeley, Calhoun, Cherokee, Chester, Chesterfield, Clarendon 1, Clarendon 2, Clarendon 3, Colleton, Darlington, Dillon 3, Dillon 4, Dorchester 4, Edgefield, Fairfield, Florence 1, Florence 2, Florence 3, Florence 4, Florence 5, Georgetown, Greenwood 50, Greenwood 51, Greenwood 52, Hampton 1, Hampton 2, Horry, Jasper, Kershaw, Laurens 55, Laurens 56, Lee, Lexington 2, Lexington 3, Lexington 4, Marion, Marlboro, McCormick, Newberry, Oconee, Orangeburg 3, Orangeburg 4, Orangeburg 5, Richland 1, Saluda, Spartanburg 3, Spartanburg 4, Spartanburg 6, Spartanburg 7, Sumter, Union, Williamsburg and York 1.

-Private providers seeking approval must be center-based, licensed or registered in good standing by the SC Department of Social Services, and meet each requirement detailed in First Steps’ 2016-2017 4K Guidelines (including employment of a qualified teacher, use of a research-based curriculum and regular monitoring by SC First Steps staff).
-Providers enrolling eligible children may receive up to $4,323 per child in tuition reimbursement, $550 per child transported, and $1,000 per child in materials/equipment funding ($10,000 limit).
+Private providers seeking approval must be center-based, licensed or registered in good standing by the SC Department of Social Services, and meet each requirement detailed in First Steps’ 2017-2018 4K Guidelines (including employment of a qualified teacher, use of a research-based curriculum and regular monitoring by SC First Steps staff).
+Providers enrolling eligible children may receive up to $4,422 per child in tuition reimbursement, $563 per child transported, and $1,000 per child in materials/equipment funding ($10,000 limit).
 To qualify as a First Steps 4K Provider, your center need not be physically located within the boundaries of an eligible school district.
 Only students residing in these districts, however, will be eligible to receive tuition reimbursement.
+New providers in under-served communities may be eligible for needs-based grant funds of up to $30,000 to support them in overcoming barriers to participation.

 To qualify, children must be four by September 1, reside in an eligible school district and qualify for free- or reduced-price school lunches or Medicaid.